sarpba/AI_Dubbing/README.md

 todo:

-- make a manual correction tab, for change automatic translate or base audio fi need.
+- make a manual correction tab, for change automatic translated texts or base audio if need. (text change done)
 - need a good working normaliser metod which is with multilang moduls (change numbers and spacial characters to words, because the finetuned modells not heandle it good)
-- change the TTS run method to a faster methode (with multigpu support) ...
+- working speakerdiarize for segment reworking.
+...

 License: MIT